|Nutritional Guidelines (per serving)|

 If using a spray bottle, you can store the mixture in an airtight container in the refrigerator for up to 5 days after preparation.

-The type of beer you choose it up to you.
-It can be the kind you are drinking while talking to your friends and family during the long hours while the brisket is smoking.
+- The type of beer you choose it up to you.
 Some cooks like a typical American lager while others go for the extra flavor found in India Pale Ale, porter, or stout.